aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 9. AWS Lambda picks the messages from Amazon SQS and notifies the claimant the status of the claim request via Amazon Connect.

-10. AWS Lambda in a VPC picks the messages from Amazon SQS and updates 3rd party applications for further downstream processing (if required).
+10. AWS Lambda in a VPC picks the messages from Amazon SQS and updates 3rd party applications such as [Stripe](https://stripe.com/), [Guidewire](https://www.guidewire.com/), [Socotra](https://www.socotra.com/), etc for further downstream processing (if required).